nateshmbhat/pyttsx3/README.rst

 	engine.stop()

 	"""Saving Voice to a file"""
-	# On linux make sure that 'espeak' and 'ffmpeg' are installed
+	# On linux make sure that 'espeak' are installed
 	engine.save_to_file('Hello World', 'test.mp3')
 	engine.runAndWait()